Common Questions about Provincial Sales Tax

 Are there input tax credits for PST for goods consumed by a business similar to the credit that is allowed for GST purposes?

 There are no input credits allowed in Saskatchewan for PST.
 The tax is payable on all business-use goods, other than goods purchased for resale.

 I sell liquor, do I require a separate licence?

-Yes, the Saskatchewan Liquor and Gaming Authority (SLGA) notifies the Ministry of Finance whenever a Liquor Licence is issued and we issue a separate licence under The Liquor Consumption Tax Act (the licence number starts with a 4).
+Yes, the Saskatchewan Liquor and Gaming Authority (SLGA) notifies the Ministry of Finance whenever a Liquor Licence is issued and we issue a separate licence under The Liquor Consumption Tax Act.
 This licence authorizes the holder to purchase liquor from the SLGA for resale.
 Return forms are sent to you either monthly, quarterly or annually depending on the amount of Liquor Consumption Tax you will collect (the same filing requirements as for PST).

 Do I have to collect PST on tobacco sales?